by-k4y4k/F-vscode-theme/README.md

 Interested?
 Hit ctrl/cmd-p inside of VSCode and type `ext install k4y4k.f`.

+Also, if you do end up using this theme (and you like it), you can come tell me about it (on Twitter)[https://twitter.com/by_k4y4k]!
+It'd be awesome to hear from someone else.

 ### TODO:
 - [ ] debug status bar colour looks yuck
 - [ ] admit to the world that I am actually 5 and yuck is an atomic-bomb level insult